 Below we present the most current available Cal Poly transfer acceptance rate as well as historical data.

 When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
-As you can see, the transfer rate has been consistently in the 14-20% range in recent cycles.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
+As you can see, Cal Poly’s transfer acceptance rate has been consistently in the 14-20% range in recent cycles.

 Historical transfer rates are as follows: